 Visas & immigration

-- not be allowed to leave the place you’re staying for the first 14 days you’re in the UK (known as ‘self-isolating’).
+Many students will need to self-isolate for 14 days after arrival in the UK.
 There are some exemptions to this requirement depending on where you are travelling from, any transit stops you make, and also your point of arrival in the UK.
 To check if you need to self-isolate and for more information please consult the UK Government information.

 Dignity & respect